-It is the continued support of the Haiku International Association, the World Haiku Association and of the organiser, The International Academic Forum, that has allowed the IAFOR Vladimir Devidé Haiku Award to grow considerably in size and standing since its inception in 2000.
-It is with thanks to these organisations that the award is now one the world’s most well-respected international haiku awards, attracting more than 400 submissions from over 50 countries.
-Particular thanks goes to Dr. Akito Arima, President of the Haiku International Association and to HIA board members Hana Fujimoto and Emiko Miyashita, for their support, encouragement and valued regular attendance at the LibrAsia conferences where the award ceremonies are held.
+It is the continued support of the Haiku International Association, the Haiku UNESCO Promotion Council (as of 2018), The Haiku Foundation (as of 2017) and of the organiser, The International Academic Forum, that has allowed the IAFOR Vladimir Devidé Haiku Award to grow considerably in size and standing since its inception in 2011.
+It is with thanks to these organisations that the award is now one of the world’s most well-respected international haiku awards, attracting more than 800 submissions from over 50 countries.
+Particular thanks goes to Dr Akito Arima, President of the Haiku International Association, and to HIA board members Hana Fujimoto and Emiko Miyashita, for their support, encouragement and valued regular attendance at The Asian Conference on Arts & Humanities, (ACAH) conferences where the award ceremonies are held.

 The International Academic Forum

 The International Academic Forum (IAFOR) was founded in Japan in 2009 by a small group of Asian, European and North American academics and business professionals with the politically-independent objective to create the network hub for information exchange across Asia and beyond.
-It now hosts more than 40 interdisciplinary events each year across three continents, with programmes that are developed with leading institutions and scholars, and that feature addresses from some of the world’s most outstanding academics.
-IAFOR also publishes 14 open access academic journals covering a host of disciplines, as well as The IAFOR Academic Review and Eye Magazine.
+It now hosts more than 40 interdisciplinary events each year across four continents, with programmes that are developed with leading institutions and scholars, and that feature addresses from some of the world’s most outstanding academics.
+IAFOR also publishes 13 Open Access academic journals covering a host of disciplines, as well as the online magazine THINK – The Academic Platform.
 The organisation is a dedicated supporter and promoter of the arts, with cultural events playing a valued role in the IAFOR programme.
 It organises and hosts international competitions in film, photography and literature.

 Haiku International Association (HIA)

 The Haiku International Association was established in December 1989 with the aim of promoting haiku and haiku culture, and of fostering friendships and communication among those writing haiku all over the world.
-The association currently has around 500 members in Japan and 120 international members, headed up by President Akito Arima, a nuclear physicist and a haiku poet.
-It works to promote haiku alongside conferences, events, societies and awards, as well as with the publishing of its own magazine, ‘HI’, which is distributed to foreign embassies in Japan and to Japanese embassies worldwide.
+The association currently has around 500 members in Japan as well as 120 international members.
+It is headed up by President Akito Arima, a renowned nuclear physicist and a haiku poet, he is also a former Minister of Education and a former president of the University of Tokyo.
+The association works to promote haiku alongside conferences, events, societies and awards, as well as by publishing its own magazine, HI, which is distributed to foreign embassies in Japan and to Japanese embassies worldwide.